dstreev/hdp3_upgrade_utils/README.md

     a. `/warehouse/tablespace/external/hive`
     b. `/warehouse/tablespace/managed/hive`
 3. This process is run from a HDP Edge node that has the HDFS Client, HDFS Configs and Hive(Beeline) Client installed.
-4. The [Hadoop CLI][Hadoop CLI] has been installed.
+4. The [Hadoop CLI](#hadoop-cli) has been installed.
 As of this writing, version [2.0.16-SNAPSHOT](https://github.com/dstreev/hadoop-cli/releases/tag/2.0.16-SNAPSHOT) (or later) is required for this effort.
 5. A Kerberos Ticket (for Kerberized environments) has been retrieved before running these processes.
 6. The authenticated user has "at least" read privileges to ALL 'hive table' and 'hdfs'.
 Suggest running as the 'hive' user.
 7. To issue changes to 'hdfs', the user should have super user privileges to the target directories in hdfs.
 Suggest running as the 'hive' user.